Best Inca Trail to Machu Picchu Packages 9 days - Orange Nation Peru

 ITINERARY

-Arrive in Lima.
-After picking up your luggage and clearing customs, walk across the street to the comfortable and conveniently located Wyndham Costa del Sol Hotel.
-Settle into your room and rest up for your Peru tour ahead.
-Your exciting trip is filled with ancient ruins, local markets and hiking through the beautiful Andes Mountains!
+Welcome to Peru!
+After picking up your luggage and clearing customs, head across the street (you don’t even need to leave the car park!) to the comfortable and conveniently located Wyndham Costa del Sol Hotel.
+Settle into your room and rest up for the Peru tour that waits for you.
+Your exciting trip is filled with ancient ruins, local markets and hiking through the beautiful Andes Mountains.

 Upon your arrival in Cusco, you will be welcomed by our representative and transferred to your hotel.
-There, you will receive a short briefing before you can spend the day at your leisure.
+There, you will receive a short briefing about the trip to come.

-The evening is yours to take in some of Cusco’s varied and exciting nightlife where live folk music and excellent food abound!
+The evening is yours to take in some of Cusco’s varied and exciting nightlife with live folk music and excellent food aplenty!

 • Meals: Lunch.
 Afternoon tea.
 Snack.
 Dinner